browserengineering/book/book/animations.md

 of parameters, and has a single `animate` method. `animate` is in charge of advancing the animation by one frame.
-It's the equivalent of the `requestAnimationFrame` callback in a JavaScript-driven animation; it also returns `False` if the animation has ended.
+It's the equivalent of the `requestAnimationFrame` callback in a JavaScript-driven animation; it also returns `False` if the animation has ended.[^animation-curve]

+[^animation-curve]: Note that this class implements a linear animation interpretation (also called an *easing function*.
+By default, real browsers use a non-linear easing function, so your demo will not look quite the same.

 ``` {.python expected=False}
 class NumericAnimation: